kirillmihalych/furniture-store/README.md

 ### You can see the full development process in the list of commits.

-Developed online store app that gives users the capability of selecting a product to purchase;
+Developed online store app that gives users the capability of selecting a product to purchase,
-sorting and filtering products;
+sorting and filtering products,
-viewing purchase information;
+viewing purchase information,
 adding it to an online shopping cart; and finally, actually purchasing the products in the shopping cart.